niklasbuschmann/contrast/training.md

 [Download TIF file](seminar_workkshop/images/P31.tif)

-- Open above time-lapse sequence in Fiji and run the command: <code> Plugins › Tracking › TrackMate</code>
+- Open the above time-lapse sequence in Fiji and run the command: <code> Plugins › Tracking › TrackMate</code>
 - You will be presented with a <code>TrackMate</code> window.
 Click Next.
 - Select <code>StarDist detector</code> from the drop-down menu (image A below).
 Click next.
 - You can now click on the <code>Preview</code> tab, to check how well StarDist is detecting the nuclei on the current slice.
 If detections look fine, click next to detect nuclei in the whole time-lapse sequence.
-- Keep clicking next button until you reach the <code>Select a tracker</code> option.
+- Keep clicking next button until you reach the <code>Select a tracker</code> window.
 Select <code>Simple LAP tracker</code> and click next.
   In the settings (image B below), choose Linking max distance=30 pixel, Gap-closing max distance=10 pixel, Gap-closing max frame gap=10.
 Click next.

   **Note**: if you want to track splitting and/or merging events, then choose the <code>LAP tracker</code>, and tick the splitting/merging checkbox under settings.
-- Keep clicking next until you reach the <code>Display options</code> (image C below).
+- Keep clicking next until you reach the <code>Display options</code> window (image C below).
 Here, various display options for the tracks could be selected.
 Choose <code>Show tracks backward in time</code>.
+Play with different settings here and scroll through the stack to see the effect of these changes.
   Please explore the three tabs at the bottom - <code>TrackScheme</code>, <code>Tracks</code> and <code>Spots</code>.
 A lot of statistics is hidden there, such as the raw values for each nuclei in each frame of the time-lapse.
 All the statistics could be exported to a CSV file.
 - Keep clicking next until you reach the last window called <code>Select an action</code>.
 Select <code>Capture overlay</code> and click <code>Execute</code> to generate a time-lapse movie with spots and tracks overlaid on top of the original data.
 - A label time-lapse movie could also be generated by selecting <code>Export label image</code> from the drop-down list and clicking <code>Execute</code>.